archived-code-challenges/auction/README.md

 # Auction bid tracker

+This project consists of an authentication and authorisation service, as well as a bidding system based on users and items.

 ## Implementation decisions

 I have decided to run this task without doing all possible CRUD methods, in order not to obfuscate the code.